Requirements and Guideline to archive data at the HEASARC

 CALDB may be access with existing tools to query the data and return

-the approriate data file.
+the appropriate data file.
 This method therefore allows to write multi-missions

 science algorithm separately from the calibration data.